akrain/akrain.github.io/_posts/2020-06-12-quest-for-the-authentic-thukpa.md

 ![Awesome Namza restaurant](https://res.cloudinary.com/overthehills/image/upload/v1587206929/leh/namza.jpg)
 <span class="caption">The awesome Namza restaurant</span>

 The next morning I decided to walk up to Shanti Stupa to get a good look at Leh and the surrounding villages.
 The streets were all deserted as I made my way along Changspa Road to the base of the hill.
-From there one can either take the stairs or ascend gradually on the road.
+From there one can either take the stairs or ascend via the road.
 The stairs are shorter but a bit tough without proper acclimatization.
-Halfway up the stairs, as I was catching up on my breath, the first rays of the sun lit up the snow covered Stok Range and gradually made their way towards the town.
+Halfway up the stairs as I was catching up on my breath, the first rays of the sun lit up the snow covered Stok Range and gradually made their way towards the town.
 I meditated at the shrine in the calm morning before completing a *parikrama* of the main Stupa.
 After taking in the morning views one last time, I made my way back to the town.